EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 2. What is a Markdown?

-A Markdown is a plain-text document that uses a markup language to add formatting elements, such as headings and images.
+A Markdown is a plain-text document that uses a markup language, as well as some HTML tags, to add formatting elements, such as headings and images.
 You can create a Markdown in a number of programs including R studio (for a tutorial on this see the Coding Club's tutorial [Getting Started with R Markdown](https://ourcodingclub.github.io/tutorials/rmarkdown/)).
 However I will be going over how to create a Markdown in GitHub.
 To do this simply add a new file into your repository, name it whatever you like but remeber to end your name with .md _e.g.
 Coding Tutorial.md_, this will create a markdown file.

 Once created you can explore your Markdown.
 When editing your document there are two tabs at the top, **Edit** and **Preview**.
 The **Edit** tab is where you write your text and markup language, and the **Preview** tab is where you can check how your code will look before you commit it.
 Once you have commited any changes you can then see a **Preview** of your document, the **Code** used to create it, and a **Blame** tab where you can see who made changes to the document and when.